AditiShetti/Police-Stops-Data-Analysis-/README.md

 #**Dataset Overview**:
 This dataset contains 65535 rows and 15 columns.

 📅 stop_date: Date of the stop
 ⏰ stop_time: Time of the stop
 🚹 driver_gender: Gender of the driver
 🎂 driver_age_raw: Year of birth of the driver
 👤 driver_age: Age of the driver
 🌎 driver_race: Race of the driver
 📜 violation_raw: Raw violation description.
 ⚖️ violation: Processed violation category.
 🔍 search_conducted: Indicates if a search was conducted.
-🕵️ search_type: Type of search conducted (if any)
+🕵️ search_type: Type of search conducted
 📄 stop_outcome: Outcome of the stop (e.g., citation, warning)
 🚔 is_arrested: Indicates if the driver was arrested.
 ⏳ stop_duration: Duration of the stop (in minutes)
-💊 drugs_related_stop: Was the stop related to drugs?
-(TRUE/FALSE)
+💊 drugs_related_stop: Indicates if the stop related to drugs
-👶 driver_age_cat: Age category of the driver (e.g., Young Adults, Adults) 📆 year: Year of the stop
+👶 driver_age_cat: Age category of the driver (e.g., Young Adults, Adults)
+📆 year: Year of the stop
 📆 Month: Month of the stop

 #**Tools Used**:
 Python libraries